 means that upload of collected inventory is attempted.
 In general, do not repeat any individual tag within the command line.

 Possible tags are listed below (and see also the notes).
-Special characters (double quotation marks, backslash) must be escaped with a backslash.
 Double quotation marks enclosing values are optional, except in the following cases where they are mandatory:

 · Surrounding any value that includes white space